We are grateful for the Support from the following organisations

 Founded in 1935, the CRO has over 80 volunteer members, of whom 60 are operational.
 They operate 24/7 for 365 days a year in response to 999 calls made to the Police – performing not only mountain, cave and fast water rescue, but also searches for missing persons and other tasks in remote areas.

 CRO has its headquarters at Clapham in the Yorkshire Dales.
 The organisation’s annual running costs are more than £40,000.
-This does not include items like the new Land Rover 130 it bought and fitted out in 2015-16 or digital radio equipment it began rolling out to members in 2016.
-The radio expense is ongoing.
+This does not include items like the new Land Rover 130, bought and fitted out in 2015-16 or the digital radio equipment it began equipping members with in 2016 - expenditure which is ongoing.